y0usefalsaadany/webJoe/README.md

-# data-sploit
+# webJoe
-this tool for networking
+This is a framework for web penetration testers and web developers

 # installation
 to work without any problem you should install